ancient-cthulhu/Workflow-App-Bulk-Scan-Trigger/README.md

 - **"Could not enable issues" on some repositories**
   - The token lacks admin permissions on those repos.
 The script skips them and records `skipped_cant_enable_issues` in the CSV.

+- **`created_restore_failed` or `failed_create_restore_failed` rows in the CSV**
+  - The script temporarily enabled Issues on a repo, then could not re-disable them afterward.
+The repo now has Issues enabled when it previously did not.
+Filter the CSV for these actions and manually disable Issues if needed.

 - **"SyntaxError" or unexpected failures**
   - Requires Python 3.10 or newer.
 Check with `python --version`.